HPGoder/HPGoder/README.md

 ## I'm a 25 years old French Engineering living in Paris
 - I'm cuurently looking for a Job as Junior FullStack Developer
 - I started to develope applications more than 1 year ago
+- 2021 Goals:
-- 2021 Goals: Starting my new carrer as a developer with a great team !
+    - Starting my new carrer as a developer with a great team !
+    - Improve my backend and frontend skills.

 ## Connect we me: